 This broad definition is great because it encompasses all sorts of businesses — but, at the same time, many companies might think R&D tax credits aren’t for them.
 Or, as in the case of Fabrinet, err on the side of under claiming rather than invoking HMRC’s attention.
 As a result, businesses are losing out on a valuable source of cash or tax relief.

-A big part of ForrestBrown’s expertise is safely maximising R&D tax credits.
-A diverse team of tax advisers, sector specialists and former HMRC inspectors carefully guide the claim; maximising it while keeping it robust and defensible.
+A big part of ForrestBrown’s expertise is delivering robost R&D tax credits.
+A diverse team of tax advisers, sector specialists and former HMRC inspectors carefully guide the claim, keeping it robust and defensible.

 Taking the time to understand what a client does is a critical step in this partnership.
 We explore the potential innovation as well as the full spectrum of a company’s work.